DerickEddington/signals_receipts/README.md

 # Motivation

-This crate is intended for only POSIX OSs, when only counters and only a single delegate per signal number are sufficient.
-Not for when the extra info provided via `SA_SIGINFO` is needed.
+Using counters and [POSIX Semaphores](https://crates.io/crates/sem_safe) is a little simpler and cleaner than the classic "self-pipe trick", because a counters approach avoids having a pipe which would have some limited capacity, and because counters can immediately be incremented even when the rest of the processing isn't quite ready yet, and because semaphores are a more natural fit for just waking a consumer thread from within a signal handler.

-Not for when multiple delegates per signal number is needed (though, you could make something like that with this crate).
-Not for supporting Windows.
-Having any of those abilities would be too involved for this crate.
+This crate's uninstalling of its signal handling fully uninstalls the signal handlers at the OS-process level.

-Using [POSIX Semaphores](https://crates.io/crates/sem_safe), which this crate does, is a little simpler and cleaner than the classic "self-pipe trick" (which the `signal_hook` crate uses for its iterator), for waking a consumer thread from within an extremely-limited signal handler.
-(The "self-pipe trick" is: `write()` to a pipe is done from a signal handler, and blocking `read()` from the other end of the pipe is done from the consumer thread.
-That is somewhat messier (due to needing to: setup the pipes, close-on-exec, non-blocking writes, and make the ends accessible to the threads).)
+These basic abilities of this crate are `no_std`.
+This crate exposes as public some of its mechanisms, in case they're useful for you to customize your use to be somewhat different than this crate's premade macros' choices.
+It's possible to not have a consumer thread and to instead check the counters and/or semaphore manually wherever and whenever you want.

 The other classic approach of using `sigwait` (or one of its variants) from a consumer thread, to avoid async-signal handlers altogether, is sometimes too undesirable because of its requirement to